CiscoDevNet/clus2017_iosxe_demo_booth/demo_portal/static/demo_chatops_steps.md

 # Demo:  On-Box Python/Spark

 This demo shows the interaction between on-box Python running in guestshell and Spark using REST APIs.
 The demo also shows the integration between Embedded Event Manager (EEM) and on-box Python.

 ##  Demo Steps

-1. Log into the IOS XE device using SSH.
+1. Open Terminal & log into the IOS XE device using SSH

         ssh cisco@10.10.140.1

+        password 'cisco'

 1. Examine the EEM script.
-Note that it detects a syslog message indicating a configuration change and then triggers a guestshell Python script.
+Note it detects syslog messages indicating a configuration change and triggers a guestshell Python script.

 		show run | sec event